clpo13/wikiget/docs/wikiget.1.md

 *BATCHFILE*

 :   In batch download mode (activated with \-**a** or \-\-**batch**), this is a text file containing multiple file names
     or URLs to be downloaded, one per line.
+Blank lines and lines starting with "#" are ignored.
 If an error is encountered during download, execution stops immediately and the offending filename is printed.

 \-**s**, \-\-**site** *SITE*